-The Google Keyword Planner has made a feature which can search out keywords with low competition available for internet users.
+The Google Keyword Planner has made a feature that can search out keywords with low competition available for internet users.
 You can locate this feature on the left-hand side filter.

 C).
-Find Long Tail Keywords from Big eCommerce website’s auto completion
+Find Long Tail Keywords from the Big eCommerce website’s auto-completion

-You can find more relevant keywords from auto-complete of eBay, Amazon as well as other high-trafficked eCommerce websites. keywordtool.io/amazon tool will help you to find auto-complete keywords from Amazon.
+You can find more relevant keywords from the auto-complete of eBay, Amazon as well as other high-trafficked eCommerce websites.
+The keywordtool.io/amazon tool will help you to find auto-complete keywords from Amazon.

 Example of ebay auto-complete –